What Causes Joint Pain – Do You Really Know?

 Joint pain can range from mild to severe and debilitating.
 Even mild joint pain can cause emotional stress in a person’s life.
 Short-term inflammation can cause severe pain and restrict movement.
 While joint pain may have various causes, it can often be managed with a combination of pain medication, physical therapy, and other complementary therapies.

 The loss of bone tissue leads to increased friction at the joints, which causes joint pain.
-Although there is currently no cure for osteoporosis, you can prevent the disease by:
+Although there is currently no cure* for osteoporosis, you can prevent the disease by using a joint pain supplement such as Omega XL.
+Nevertheless if you choose to go for natural treatments, then you might include:

 - Regular Exercise